HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/alleles.md

 !!! note "Can I describe the predicted protein consequences of two variants on the same allele as p.([Phe233Leu;Cys690Trp])?"

-    No, this should be described as p.[(Phe233Leu;Cys690Trp)], i.e. with the parentheses <b>inside</b> the square brackets of the allele and around each variant.
-This format is used for overall consistency; with the parentheses <b>inside</b> the square brackets variants can be described as p.[Phe233Leu;(Cys690Trp)] which would not be possible when they were allowed outside of the square brackets.
+    No, this should be described as p.[(Phe233Leu;Cys690Trp)], i.e. with the parentheses **inside** the square brackets of the allele and around each variant.
+This format is used for overall consistency; with the parentheses **inside** the square brackets variants can be described as p.[Phe233Leu;(Cys690Trp)] which would not be possible when they were allowed outside of the square brackets.

 !!! note "In recessive diseases, is it important I show which variants were found in which combination?"